 Here at the Strategist, we like to think of ourselves as crazy (in the good way) about the stuff we buy, but as much as we’d like to, we can’t try everything.
-Which is why we have People’s Choice, in which we find the best-reviewed (that’s four-to-five-star reviews and lots of ‘em) products and single out the most convincing ones.
-While we’ve written about slow cookers, cookware sets, stockpots, frying pans and skillets, and Dutch ovens, and even asked chefs about their favorite pots and pans, here we’re rounding up the best saucepans you can find on Amazon.
-(Note that reviews have been edited for length and clarity.)
+Which is why we have People’s Choice, in which we find the best-reviewed products and single out the most convincing ones.
+(You can learn more about our rating system and how we pick each item here.)

-Best nonstick saucepans
+Best nonstick saucepan

 Best stone nonstick saucepan

-Best saucepan with strainer lid
+Best saucepan with a built-in strainer

 Best saucepan with double boiler